mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - ALBs operate at layer 7 of the OSI model.
 They undertand HTTP and HTTPS and can load balance based on this protoccol layer.
 - ALBs are now **recommended as the default** LB for VPCs.
 They perform better than CLBs and are almost always cheaper.
-- ALBs are also support two additional protocols: WebSocket and HTTP/2.
+- ALBs are also support two additional protocols: **WebSocket** and **HTTP/2**.
-- Content rules can direct certain traffic to specific target groups.
+- **Content-Based Routing**: rules can direct certain traffic to specific target groups.
   - Host-based rules: Route traffic based on the host used
   - Path-based ruels: Route traffic based on URL path
 - ALBs support EC2, ECS, EKS, Lambda, HTTPS, HTTP/2 and WebSockets, and they can be integrated with AWS Web Application Firewall (WAF).
-- Use an ALB if you need to use containers or microservices.
+- **Containerized Application Support**: ECS, EKS.
+Use an ALB if you need to use containers or microservices.
 - Targets -> target groups -> content rules
 - host multiple secure (HTTPS) applications, each with its own SSL certificate, behind one ALB using Server Name Indication (SNI).

 ### Network Load Balancer, NLB

-NLBs are the newest type of load balancer and operate at layer 4 of the OSI network model.
-There are a few scenarios and benefits to using an NLB versus and ALB:
+NLBs are the newest type of load balancer and operate at **layer 4** of the OSI network model.
+There are a few scenarios and benefits to using an NLB versus an ALB:

+- **Connection-Based Load Balancing**
+- Best local balancing **performance** within AWS
+  - **Less latency** because no processing above layer 4 is required
+  - **High Throughput**
-- can support protocols other than HTTP/S because it forwards upper layers unchanged
+- Can support protocols other than HTTP/S because it forwards upper layers unchanged
-- Less latency because no processing above layer 4 is required
 - IP addressable - static address
-- Best local balancing performance within AWS
 - Source IP address preservation - packets unchagned
 - Targets can be addreseed using IP address
 - Supports SNI too (as ALB)!
 This allows SaaS applications and hosting services to run behind the same load balancer, improving your service security posture, and simplifying management and operations.